evac2742/ADV-Jigsaw-Writeup/template.md

 All of these topics were used into the [project](https://app.pickcode.io/share/cm3nc386v91029fpuh7uvpvqy).

 ###Challenges
-The only challenge I really faced was learning how to use the keyframes.
+The major challenge I really faced was learning how to use the keyframes.
+I got confused and didn't really understand how to use keyframes.
+I struggled with understanding the format with the curly brackets and the percentages.
+Here is how to properly use keyframes:

 Inline `code` snippet